hellomrariful/hellomrariful/README.md

 ### 🛒 Gadger | A digital online Gadget shop.

-- **Description:** Gadger is a Online Gadget sell ecommerce website.
+- **Description:** Gadger is an Online Gadget selling ecommerce website.
 This project is developed for various Brand Product Sell.
 In this project, User can Buy Latest and Greatest Products.
 Gadger is built in a way that has all the features of a standard online e-commerce site.
-Like, user can add product, search product, buy product etc. This project also built in MERN Stack based.
+Like, users can add products, search for products, buy products etc. This project is also built in the MERN Stack.

 - **Technologies Used:**